mtrevisan/HunLinter/README.md

 ## Motivation
 I created this project in order to help me construct my hunspell language files (particularly for the Venetan language, you can find some tools [here](http://parnodexmentegar.orgfree.com/)).
-I mean `.aff` and `.dic` files, along with spellchecking and thesaurus.
+I mean `.aff` and `.dic` files, along with hyphenation and thesaurus.

 **The name I give to the project is kind of temporary...**